Lk2103/Azure-Terraform-CI-CD-Pipeline-Project/README.md

 **What I learnt**

 **Application containerization**
-For this demonstration I had produced a demo Tech Review Website, I used Docker to containerize this website.
+For this demonstration I produced a demo tech review website and used Docker to containerize the application.
 **Production of Dockerfile**
 <img width="1919" height="838" alt="image" src="https://github.com/user-attachments/assets/1964127e-8ee2-4322-8bfe-75c41921d40e" />